The Bankrate promise

 But if you’re unable to qualify for another secured credit card or interested in avoiding a credit check, setting your own credit limit or receiving a comparatively lower variable APR, the OpenSky Secured Visa may be a good choice.

 When is the OpenSky Secured Visa Credit Card worth it?

 You have poor credit

-This card doesn’t require a credit check (also known as a credit inquiry), which makes it an attractive option for borrowers with a bad credit score who may have been rejected from other cards.
+This card doesn’t require a credit check or credit inquiry, which makes it an attractive option for borrowers with a poor credit score who may have been rejected from other cards.
 Instead, the card requires a refundable cash deposit.

 You have a short or no credit history

 Even borrowers with no previous credit history can qualify for this card.
-This means that it may be a good option for young people and those who’ve been under- or unbanked but want to start building credit.
+This means it could be a good option for young people who are new to credit and those who are underbanked or unbanked but want to start building credit.